Dortmund survives VAR drama, Leverkusen upset in German Cup - WHIZ News

-Dortmund endured a nervy finale before Erling Haaland finally sealed a 3-2 win in extra time over second-division Paderborn.
+Dortmund endured a nervy finale as Erling Haaland sealed a 3-2 win in extra time over second-division Paderborn.

-The Norwegian thought he’d sealed the victory in normal time when he made it a 3-1 for Dortmund on a counterattack.
+The Norwegian thought he’d won it in normal time when he made it 3-1 for Dortmund on a counterattack.

+“I hope that it was a great cup evening for the viewers.
+For us it was hard,” Dortmund midfielder Thomas Delaney told broadcaster ARD.

-As if in defiance of the call, Haaland raced clear to score another goal in similar fashion to make it 3-2 in the fifth minute of extra time.
+As if in defiance of the call disallowing his goal, Haaland raced clear to score another in similar fashion to make it 3-2 in the fifth minute of extra time.

-There was another lengthy delay for the next VAR check to see if the Norwegian had been offside.
-This time the goal was allowed, though Stieler felt the need to personally explain why to Paderborn coach Steffen Baumgart as it had been such a marginal call.
-It proved to be the winning goal.
+There was another lengthy delay for the next VAR check to see if the Norwegian was offside for Delaney’s pass.
+This time the goal was allowed, however, as Stieler determined there was a touch from a Paderborn player before the ball reached Haaland, who looked offside otherwise.

+“I don’t see the ball changing course.
+It’s an absolute insult,” Paderborn coach Steffen Baumgart said.
+“We have the pictures.
+He can look at them 20 times.
+To make a touch of the ball out of that is brazen.”

 Emre Can opened the scoring in the ninth minute when Paderborn’s defense failed to deal with Jadon Sancho’s corner.
 The ball kept coming back before falling kindly for Can to let fly with his left boot to score.